 * Finish clearing the gutters, gardens and other nooks and crannies of all lingering Fall leaves.
 This will be a huge help once April hits and we start to see more rain.
 Removing debris like old leaves, will allow your rain gutters austin to drain, preventing insect larvae and mold from inhabiting your home.
 Once you’re up there cleaning the gutters, take a look at your roof to check for any damage it may have gotten over the winter months.
 Contact the Ace Roofing Company if you see anything that could lead to water damage.
 After you’ve cleared your gutters, it’s a great time to install a rain barrel to collect the runoff for your garden.
-This will be a huge help when rain is scare, and the natural minerals in the rainwater are much better for your plants.
+It may take longer for some people to completely remove any unwanted debris that is living in your guttering system.
+Don’t worry, you don’t have to complete this process alone, as there are many companies similar to Clean Pro Gutter Cleaning Atlanta who will be able to make sure that your gutter has been completely cleared so that you are able to install a rain barrel with no other complications.
+This will be a huge help when rain is scarce, and the natural minerals in the rainwater are much better for your plants.
 Lastly, be sure to clear all leaves, lingering foliage, or dead plants from your garden to discourage disease and give your Spring plants a fresh start.

 *Once you’ve cleaned your gardens, it’s a good time to test and amend your soil.
 You can find soil test kits at your local hardware store, and if you don’t have a composter, you should pick one of those up while you’re there!
 Adding two to three inches of organic compost to your garden is a terrific way to boost the nutrients in your soil and give your new garden a great makeover.